-The movie drew criticism from several disability groups for the "Simple Jack" subplot, regarding a movie-within-a-movie in which Ben Stiller's character portrays a mentally disabled man.
-Clips of the fictitious movie are shown, and re-enacted by Stiller, while scenes between Robert Downey Jr. and Stiller drew particular scorn for their repeated use of the word "retard".
-The producers withdrew a "Simple Jack" website, and proposed altering the movie in response to a special early screening for the disability groups in question, but did not follow through on the suggestion.
-According to co-writer Etan Cohen, the scenes were not meant to derive humor from mental disability itself, but to satirize emotionally exploitative depictions of mental disability in movies such as Rain Man (1988), Forrest Gump (1994), I Am Sam (2001), and Radio (2003), and the actors who take these roles.
+Several disability advocacy groups criticized the "Simple Jack" subplot, a movie-within-a-movie in which Ben Stiller's character portrays a mentally disabled man.
+The film includes clips of the fictitious movie and re-enactments by Stiller.
+Scenes between Robert Downey, Jr. and Stiller drew particular scorn for their repeated use of the word "retard".
+Producers took down a "Simple Jack" website, and proposed altering the movie in response to a special early screening for the disability groups in question, but did not change the film.
+According to co-writer Etan Cohen, the scenes were meant the satirize emotionally exploitative depictions of mental disability in movies such as Rain Man (1988), Forrest Gump (1994), I Am Sam (2001), and Radio (2003), and the actors who take these roles.

 It took fifteen takes to get Steve Coogan's nose to bleed during the video conference scene with Tom Cruise's character.
 Each actor's part was filmed separately, with Justin Theroux serving as Cruise's stand-in during Coogan's filming.

-During the battle scene near the start of the "film within the film", Jeff Portnoy (Jack Black), yells, "You call in that snake 'n' nape and get us some boom-boom NOW!"
-Used extensively by American forces during the Vietnam era, "snake and nape" was a close air support ordnance made up of 250-lb.
-Mk-81 "Snake-Eye" bombs and 500-lb.
-M-47 napalm canisters.
-Essentially, Jeff Portnoy's character "Fats" was telling the radio operator to call for airplanes to come in and drop a combination of conventional bombs and napalm on the enemy so the wounded could be evacuated.
+During the battle scene near the start of the "film within the film", Jeff Portnoy (Jack Black), yells, "You call in that snake and nape and get us some boom-boom NOW!"
+Used extensively by American forces during the Vietnam era, "snake and nape" was a close air support ordnance made up of 250-pound MK-81 "Snake-Eye" bombs, and 500-pound M-47 napalm canisters.
+Essentially, Jeff Portnoy's character "Fats" was telling the radio operator to call for airplanes to come in and drop a combination of conventional bombs and napalm on the enemy, so the wounded could be evacuated.

 The poster for "The Fatties" behind Jeff Portnoy (Jack Black) in the trailer features the names of a few of the film's actual crew members: costume designer Marlene Stewart, editor Greg Hayden, director of photography John Toll, and screenwriter Justin Theroux.
 In addition, the poster contains the DreamWorks Pictures logo, the Dolby Stereo logo, and a fictional composite of several MPAA ratings (reading "PG - Parental Guidance - under 11 requires accompanying parent or guardian").

-In the "never go full retard"-scene, Kirk (Robert Downey Jr.) cites Peter Sellers performance in Being There (1979) as a good example of how to avoid missing out on an Oscar by going "full retard", as opposed to Sean Penn in I Am Sam (2001).
-In reality, Peter Sellers was only nominated for Being There, just like Sean Penn for I Am Sam.
+In the "never go full retard" scene, Kirk cites Peter Sellers performance in Being There (1979) as a good example of how to avoid missing out on an Oscar by going "full retard", as opposed to Sean Penn in I Am Sam (2001).
+In reality, Sellers was only nominated for Being There, just like Penn for I Am Sam.

-Ben Stiller's wife appears at the awards ceremony sitting a few chairs in from the aisle, seen for an instant as the camera follows Tugg down the aisle.
+Christine Taylor: Ben Stiller's wife appears at the awards ceremony, sitting a few chairs in from the aisle.
+She'a briefly visible as the camera follows Tugg down the aisle.
 She also plays Simple Jack's mother in the 'Simple Jack' trailer.

-The four actors nominated for Best Actor in a Leading Role are Tugg Speedman, Tom Hanks, Sean Penn, Tobey Maguire, and Jon Voight.
-Tom Hanks appears to have been nominated for playing a handicapped contestant in the Special Olympics, Jon Voigt in a 19th century drama, Sean Penn as a blind man, and Tobey Maguire for the "Satan's Alley" seen at the beginning of the film.
+The five actors nominated for Best Actor in a Leading Role are Tugg Speedman, Tom Hanks, Sean Penn, Tobey Maguire, and Jon Voight.
+Tom Hanks appears to have been nominated for playing a handicapped contestant in the Special Olympics, Jon Voight in a nineteenth century drama, Sean Penn as a blind man, and Tobey Maguire for "Satan's Alley."

-Tug Speedman's celebration leap while holding his Oscar spoofs a similar antic by Cuba Gooding Jr. after he won for Jerry Maguire (1996).
-Tug's leap can be seen on the TV screen behind Les Grossman when Grossman is talking to his assistant and telling him a monkey could do that job.
-(Grossman is played by Tom Cruise, Gooding's Maguire co-star.)
+Tug Speedman's celebration leap while holding his Oscar spoofs a similar antic by Cuba Gooding, Jr. after he won for Jerry Maguire (1996).
+Tug's leap can be seen on the television screen behind Les Grossman, when Grossman is talking to his assistant and telling him a monkey could do that job.